qavrix/expo-file-manager/README.md

 ## About The Project

 With this app you can import/export photos and videos from/to photo gallery and also download files directly from the web.

 Files managed by the app are kept within app's folder therefore they are not exposed to phone's built-in file manager unless the phone is rooted.

 Here are some other features:

-* A simple built-in web browser
+- A simple built-in web browser
-* Transfer files from your PC through web sockets.
-(Socket app repo => https://github.com/martymfly/file-transfer-expo)
+- Transfer files from your PC through web sockets.
-* Darkmode - Lightmode
+- Darkmode - Lightmode
-* Passcode protection
+- Passcode protection
-* Unlock with biometrics
+- Unlock with biometrics

 <div align="center">
   <h2 align="center">Screenshots</h2>